 The staff here don’t so much sell wine as give you any that are lying around in the fridge.
 These are my kind of people.

-The Quapaw Quarter of Little Rock is a historic, residential neighbourhood of the city.
-It was first given its name in 1961, honouring the Quapaw Indians who lived in the area centuries ago.
+Take a stroll around The Quapaw Quarter of Little Rock.
+It’s a historic, residential neighbourhood of the city that was first given its name in 1961, honouring the Quapaw Indians who lived in the area centuries ago.

 We were told of Quapaw Quarter that it might contain some ‘characters’, so immediately I made it my mission to find said ‘characters’.